MatthewReid854/reliability/docs/Development roadmap.rst

 **Next task (currently in development)**

--    Minor improvements to reliability_test_planner so that failure-terminated tests can also be calculated.
 -    Confidence intervals (both time and reliability) on the probability plots. `Weibull Example <https://www.weibull.com/hotwire/issue17/relbasics17.htm>`_.

 **High priority (expected by the end of 2020)**